bmoniey/FilamentMeasuringTool/README.md

 - Reset Button: Press to zero length.
 - Units Button: Stores the calibration and returns to Normal Mode

-##Version
+## Version

+### 1.0.0
-- 1.0.0 Failed attempt using an analog rotary encoder
+-Failed attempt using an analog rotary encoder

+### 2.0.0
-- 2.0.0 Initial Release of FMT20
+-Initial Release of FMT20

-- 2.1.0
+### 2.1.0
--- stores and read calibration from eeprom
+- stores and read calibration from eeprom
--- added calibration mode
+- added calibration mode
--- added updates to push-buttons to handle calibration mode
+- added updates to push-buttons to handle calibration mode